vinceimbat/vinceimbat/content/writing as spiritual practice martin.md

 - In journals, you don't edit.
 You're not editing.
 - Journaling is important practice: record of your spiritual insights.

-Merton knew that his journals would eventually be read.
+==Merton knew that his journals would eventually be read.
 He gave up on any sense of an absolute private life.
-That said, Merton was able to forget about his audience moment to moment and be free as a writer.
+That said, Merton was able to forget about his audience moment to moment and be free as a writer.==

-Must everyone like you?
-Let go of the need to be liked by everyone.
+==Must everyone like you?
+Let go of the need to be liked by everyone.==

-You always need some structure, some regularity.
+==You always need some structure, some regularity.==

 # References